djangamane/pc_desk-club/README.md

 npm run build
 ```

+## Deploying to Vercel

+This project is configured for easy deployment on Vercel as a static site.

+1. Push your code to a GitHub repository
+2. Connect your repository to Vercel
+3. Vercel will automatically detect the Vite project and configure the build settings
+4. The project will build and deploy automatically

+The vercel.json file is provided to configure the build process.

 ## Deploying to Render

-This project is configured for easy deployment on Render as a static site.
+This project is also configured for easy deployment on Render as a static site.

 1. Push your code to a GitHub/GitLab repository
 2. Create a new Static Site on Render